Clube Náutico Capibaribe: Clássico das Emoções (The Derby of the emotions)

 Náutico's other local rival is Santa Cruz (1918).
 The rivalry between the two clubs is known as the Clássico das Emoções ("The Derby of the Emotions").
-The first Derby took place on 29 June 1917, with Santa Cruz winning 3-0 in a charity tournament match held at the “Campo dos Aflitos,” which at the time belonged to the Liga Sportiva Pernambucana, now the FPF.
+The first Derby took place on 29 June 1917, with Santa Cruz winning 3-0 in a charity tournament match held at the "Campo dos Aflitos," which at the time belonged to the Liga Sportiva Pernambucana, now the FPF.
 This field would later become the Estádio dos Aflitos.

 The 100th Pernambucan Championship also marked the 500th edition of this clássico, with Santa Cruz winning 5-3.
 In 1974, Santa Cruz attempted to win their sixth consecutive title but was stopped by Náutico, who became the Pernambucano champion.
 Náutico maintained their distinction as the only six-time consecutive champion of the tournament after defeating Santa Cruz in both matches of the final.

 Despite being very traditional and having a rich history, the Clássico das Emoções has a lesser rivalry compared to the matches between Santa Cruz Futebol Clube and Sport Club do Recife, according to a fan opinion survey among Santa Cruz supporters.
 The same is said by Náutico fans, who prefer a classic matchup with Sport, as they have a greater rivalry with the rubro-negro team.

 Timbu Coroado (Crowned Timbu)

 Timbu Coroado is a traditional Brazilian Carnival block from Recife, founded in 1944, making it the first carnival bloco created by a football club in Pernambuco.
 An initiative of Clube Náutico Capibaribe, the bloco reflects the strong cultural identity of Pernambuco, blending rhythms such as frevo and maracatu and becoming one of the most traditional in Recife's carnival.
-Currently, it parades on Carnival Sunday through the streets of the Aflitos neighborhood, where Náutico’s social headquarters, the Palacete, is located.
+Currently, it parades on Carnival Sunday through the streets of the Aflitos neighborhood, where Náutico's social headquarters, the Palacete, is located.

-The bloco is known for its irreverence and celebration of popular traditions, with its anthem composed by Nelson Ferreira, one of Pernambuco’s greatest musicians.
-The name "Timbu Coroado" is a reference to the white-eared opossum known in Pernambuco as Timbu, Náutico’s mascot and club symbol.
-Staying true to its pioneering spirit, Náutico was the first football club in Pernambuco to create its own carnival bloco, further strengthening its influence on local culture.
+The bloco is known for its irreverence and celebration of popular traditions, with its anthem composed by Nelson Ferreira, one of Pernambuco's musicians.
+The name "Timbu Coroado" is a reference to the white-eared opossum known in Pernambuco as Timbu, Náutico's mascot and club symbol.
+Náutico was the first football club in Pernambuco to create its own carnival bloco, strengthening its influence on local culture.

-More than just a bloco, Timbu Coroado is an extension of Náutico’s history, bringing together fans and revelers in a vibrant celebration of Pernambuco’s roots.
+Timbu Coroado is an extension of Náutico's history, bringing together fans and revelers in a celebration of Pernambuco's roots.